-The initial “Beating the Brownlow” column for Making The Nut in 2011 was an abject failure; but 2012 and 2013 both brought tidy PoT (Profit on Turnover) figures of 30% and 24% respectively.
-And so we turn to the 2014 markets with renewed enthusiasm.
+The initial “Beating the Brownlow” column for Making The Nut in 2011 was an abject failure; 2012 and 2013 brought tidy PoT (Profit on Turnover) figures of 30% and 24% respectively, while 2014 result in a net loss of half a unit.
+And so we turn to the 2015 markets with renewed enthusiasm.

-As was the case for the past three years, a few primers on the methodology for coming up with ratings (tinkered with slightly for this year) and some headline points to note:
+As was the case for the past four years, a few primers on the methodology for coming up with ratings (tinkered with slightly for this year) and some headline points to note:

 Firstly and most importantly, this is not one of those ‘leaked Brownlow votes’ pieces of analysis.
 Rather, it uses publicly available votes from the media fraternity, along with some adjustments (explained in more detail later on) to estimate a series of ‘Brownlow ratings’, which are then converted into recommended process for various betting markets.